 The question was, what Lovecraft and Eddy would do with the partially written manuscript now that their client was dead.

-The subject must have eventually been tactfully broached, because Bess Houdini sent a response to Lovecraft declining the continuation of the project.
+Apparently Bess Houdini declined the continuation of the project.
 So the last bit of ghostwork remained unfinished, and largely unseen.

 Memories & Recollections

 Lovecraft remembered Houdini fondly in later years, and while he never publicly revealed his small amount of ghosting, in private correspondence he expressed great admiration for the man.